bbauska/JS-svg/README.md

 </pre>

 When using the disjunction (fancy word for *or*), first make sure you use the right characters on your keyboard.
-The \| character is not a capital *i* or lowercase *L*; it's what's known as the pipe character.
+The &verbar; character is not a capital *i* or lowercase *L*; it's what's known as the pipe character.
 Depending on your regional keyboard layout, it might be located near either your Enter key or your Shift key.